mcbookshelf/bookshelf/docs/modules/hitbox.md

 The `collision` shape defines the physical boundaries of a block that entities cannot pass through.
 It determines where an entity will stop when moving towards the block:

-- Matches the block's solid parts and prevents entities from moving through.
+- Matches the block's solid parts and prevents entities from moving through
-- Can change dynamically depending on block state (e.g., a fence gate's collision shape differs when open vs closed).
+- Can change dynamically depending on block state (e.g., a fence gate's collision shape differs when open vs closed)

 ➔ Returned by [#bs.hitbox:get_block_collision](#get-block)